pybpc/walrus/share/walrus.rst

 positional arguments
 --------------------

 :SOURCE:                Python source files and directories to be converted

 optional arguments
 ------------------

 -h, --help              show this help message and exit -V, --version           show program's version number and exit -q, --quiet             run in quiet mode

 -C *N*, --concurrency *N*
                         the number of concurrent processes for conversion

---dry-run             list the files to be converted without actually
-                      performing conversion and archiving
+--dry-run               list the files to be converted without actually performing conversion and archiving

 -s *[FILE]*, --simple *[FILE]*
-                      this option tells the program to operate in "simple mode";
-                      if a file name is provided, the program will convert the file but print conversion result to standard output instead of overwriting the file;
-                      if no file names are provided, read code for conversion from standard input and print conversion result to standard output;
+                        this option tells the program to operate in "simple mode"; if a file name is provided, the program will convert the file but print conversion result to standard output instead of overwriting the file; if no file names are provided, read code for conversion from standard input and print conversion result to standard output; in
-                      in "simple mode", no file names shall be provided via positional arguments
+                        "simple mode", no file names shall be provided via positional arguments

 archive options
 ---------------

 backup original files in case there're any issues

 -na, --no-archive       do not archive original files

 -k *PATH*, --archive-path *PATH*
                         path to archive original files

 -r *ARCHIVE_FILE*, --recover *ARCHIVE_FILE*
                         recover files from a given archive file

--r2                   remove the archive file after recovery

--r3                   remove the archive file after recovery, and remove
-                      the archive directory if it becomes empty
+-r2                     remove the archive file after recovery -r3                     remove the archive file after recovery, and remove the archive directory if it becomes empty

 convert options
 ---------------

 conversion configuration

--vs *VERSION*, -vf *VERSION*, --source-version *VERSION*, -from-version *VERSION*
+-vs *VERSION*, --vf *VERSION*, --source-version *VERSION*, --from-version *VERSION*
                         parse source code as this Python version

 -l *LINESEP*, --linesep *LINESEP*
                         line separator (**LF**, **CRLF**, **CR**) to read source files

 -t *INDENT*, --indentation *INDENT*
                         code indentation style, specify an integer for the number of spaces, or ``'t'``/``'tab'`` for tabs

 -n8, --no-pep8          do not make code insertion **PEP 8** compliant

 ENVIRONMENT
 ===========